 - Soup – Boil some chicken broth, put in carrots, or any greens, and pasta.
 Add leftover chicken or turkey.
 Quick noodle soup!

-- Quesadillas – another family favorite.
-I chop up leftovers and have everyone create their own.
+- Quesadillas – Another family favorite.
+Chop up leftovers and have everyone create their own.

 - Shred-it!
 Mix chopped chicken or beef with BBQ sauce and serve it on a bun.